National Quality Standard

-The National Quality Standard (or NQS) is the benchmark for the quality of Early Childhood Education & Care in Australia (part of the National Quality Framework (NQF)).
+The National Quality Standard (or NQS) is the national benchmark for the quality of early childhood education and care, and outside school hours care services in Australia.
+It is part of the National Quality Framework (NQF) which provides a consistent approach to regulation, assessment and improvement of education and care services across Australia.

 Aim

 The National Quality Standard aims to promote: